 * Dollar cautious after choppy session on Friday

 LONDON, May 5 The yen rose to a two-week high

-against the dollar on Monday after a survey showing China's
+against the dollar on Monday after a survey showed China's

-Strong headline U.S. payrolls numbers on Friday initially
+on U.S. payrolls numbers on Friday initially boosted the dollar,

-The dollar lost further ground after a private survey showed
+The dollar lost further ground against the yen after a

 The greenback fell as low as 101.86 yen, its weakest

 since April 17 and down more than 1 yen from Friday's near

 one-month high of 103.025 yen on trading platform EBS.
 It was

 last trading at 101.98, down 0.2 percent on the day, with